 Turn on the FY2E full disk image by rechecking the FY2E IR Satellite Data box in the Legend.

 In the Legend, Right Click on the HRPT N18 area files and select View -> Bring to Front.

-Make the data ranges the same for both images and compare them.

-In the Legend, Right Click on the FY2E IR satellite data’s color table and select Change Range....
-In the window enter From: 330 and To: 180.
-Click OK.

 Use the middle mouse button to click and probe the data for a temperature comparison.
+Note that the resolution of the HRPT data is better than the FY2E data.

+If the map lines in the display are missing or dashed instead of solid lines, click on Default Background Maps in the Legend to go to the Layer Controls.
+In the Maps tab, change the setting for Fast rendering for each of the displayed maps.

 Creating RGB images using formulas

-Create a local dataset to access a MODIS hdf file on your local machine and add the data.

-In the Main Display, select the Tools -> Manage ADDE Datasets menu item.

-In the ADDE Data Manager, select File -> New Local Dataset.
-To set up a dataset with a MODIS hdf files provided with this tutorial enter the following parameters: Dataset: MODIS, Image Type: MODIS half km file, Format: MODIS MOD 02 – Level 1B Calibrated Geo-located Radiances.
-Under Directory:, select the <local path>/Data/Satellite/modis_files directory.
-Click Add Dataset.

-Close the ADDE Data Manager by clicking Ok or select File -> Close.
+Add MODIS data using the local MODIS server created earlier in this tutorial.

-Remove All Layers and Data Sources.
+Remove all layers and data sources.

 In the Data Sources tab of the Data Explorer, using the Satellite -> Imagery chooser, select <LOCAL-DATA> for the Server, select MODIS for the Dataset, and click Connect.

-Choose the MODIS half km file Image Type and select the Absolute time of 02:50 UTC.
+Choose the HDF MOD02 1km files Image Type and select the Absolute time of 21:00 UTC.

 Click Add Source to show the Field Selector.